Tuesday, July 31, 2007

 Thursday, July 19, 2007

-8½; art-film / satire, Italy / France, 1963; D: Federico Fellini, S: Marcello Mastroianni, Anouk Aimée, Claudia Cardinale, Sandra Milo, Rossella Falk, Barbara Steele
+8½; art-film / satire, Italy / France, 1963; D: Federico Fellini, S: Marcello Mastroianni, Anouk Aimée, Claudia Cardinale, Sandra Milo, Rossella Falk, Barbara Steele, Madeleine Lebeau, Caterina Boratto

 Director Guido dreams that he is trapped in a car, then that he is suddenly flying and falling into the sea.
-Suddenly he wakes up in the hospital.
+He wakes up in the hospital, and is sent for a treatment in a spa.
 Mario and his girlfriend Gloria, Guido's friends, ask him when he is going to make his next film, but the famous director doesn't currently have any inspiration.
 Luisa, Guido's wife, comes with the train to visit him, while he is having an affair with Claudia.
-Because of the pressure, Guido starts filming scenes completely irrespectively, falling into hallucinations, not knowing what to do with the in advance made set for a Sci-Fi film.
-At the conference, he finally announces he gives up from filming.
+Because of the pressure, Guido avoids giving any clue to actresses or the producer what the movie will be about, falling into hallucinations, not knowing what to do with the in advance made set for a Sci-Fi film, a space rocket launcher.
+At an outdoor conference, he finally announces he gives up from filming, but makes up with Luisa and dances with other people on the beach.

 Grade:+++